Following the Jefferson River Canoe Trail

 of the Jefferson Valley.
 Also be sure to bring a swimsuit to enjoy the hot

 springs, but avoid coming on the weekends when the site can turn into a party

 zone.
 Please help to pick up trash here.

 Day Three: Point of Rocks to Sunlight Islands

-floatable, or you can portage it on the left bank.
+floatable, or you can portage it on the left bank, although the portage can be challenging through through the rocks and bushes.
 At low water levels you may be able to hop out on shallow ground in the middle of the river and tow your canoe over the rocks.

 The next seven miles down to Mayflower Bridge FAS are some of the most wild and “remote” parts of the Jefferson, where the river braids into channels wrapping around islands that are sometimes hundreds of acres in size.
 Here the wildlife

 abounds, and in many places the only visible sign of modern civilization is the

 reclamation contouring of the Golden Sunlight mine to the north.